With the cooler weather now upon us, it’s time to dust off those warmer running clothes.

 I started a 10km training plan just to keep my fitness level up.

-Yoga and weight training also heavily featured.
+Yoga and weight training are also heavily featured.
 I was able to finish both True Yoga & Chalean Extreme.

 This means for June I get to start something new.